kuhumcst/texton/INSTALL.md

 $> sudo ./compileAndTestJNI.sh
 ```

-This script creates the symbolicv links /usr/lib/libbracmat.so and /usr/lib/libbracmat.so.1 and creates the share object /usr/lib/libbracmat.so.1.0.
+This script creates the symbolic links /usr/lib/libbracmat.so and /usr/lib/libbracmat.so.1 and creates the share object /usr/lib/libbracmat.so.1.0.
 The script also creates bracmat.jar and attempts to copy it to Tomcat's "lib" folder.
 This is because bracmat runs as a JNI, its functions being called from the texton-java java code.

 ### texton-Java